Liked this post dedicated to the Van Helsing movie?

 I remember we had many people who loved to go through this game at the computer club.
 And I’ll tell you right away that it’s hardly related to the Underworld movie because I thought the same thing from the beginning.
 But I couldn’t find a similar game for PC that I could run in 2003-2005.

 Okay, now back to the topic at hand.
-So, Van Helsing is a film based on a work by Bram Stoker called Dracula as interpreted by Stephen Sommers.
+So, the Van Helsing movie is based on Bram Stoker’s work called Dracula as interpreted by Stephen Sommers.
 It is a dynamic movie for which the creators deserve the highest praise.
 It is also worth noting the influence of such works as Frankenstein and Strange Case of Dr. Jekyll and Mr. Hyde.

 There is also an interesting sequel to the story in a short cartoon Van Helsing: The London Assignment.
 It recounts the events that took place before those experienced by the characters of the original film.